Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Monte Carlo Simulation Study

 The results are summarized in Figure~\ref{fig:fixed_n}.
 We again observe that the sliding blocks versions outperform their disjoint blocks counterparts, in particular for larger block sizes.
 The max-only estimators are mostly better than their top-two counterparts for smaller block sizes, and vice versa for larger block sizes.
 No estimator is universally best for all block sizes.
 The minimum of the respective curves tends to be attained at smaller values of $r$ for the max-only estimators than for the top-two estimators.
-The overall minimal value is attained by the sliding top-two estimator (iid case) or by the all block maxima estimator (time series case).
+The overall minimal value is attained by the sliding top-two estimator (iid case) or by the all block maxima estimator (AR case).
+This latter observation is not universal, however, as illustrated by additional simulation results in Section~\ref{sec:sim-additional} where the ABM estimator is inferior in a different time series model.
+In particular, the apparent superiority of the ABM estimator in Figure~\ref{fig:fixed_n} can be explained by the fact that its bias crosses zero at relatively small block sizes, thereby compensating for its larger variance; see Figure~\ref{fig:fixed_n_decomp} for further details.